MixV2/EpicResearch/README.md

 | -nomcp | Disables MCP. |

 > Not all of these values will work on the latest build of Fortnite.

+## 1.3 AntiCheats
+Disclaimer: No help will be given with trying to bypass anticheat to use on Fortnite production, so don't bother asking.

+Fortnite uses two anticheats (one at a time, though) - EasyAntiCheat and BattlEye.
+EasyAntiCheat can be forced by setting date and time ahead, whilst BattlEye can be forced by starting the game with `-noeac -fromfl=be`.

+On versions before 11.00, anticheat can be entirely bypassed by using an old version of `FortniteLauncher.exe` and starting the game with `-ForceACP=0`.
+With anticheat bypassed (not on production), you can do very useful things such as directly read/writing to memory aswell as modifying INI files.